-If you’ve ever surfed a cocktail menu and wondered what the heck elderflower is, this guide to Elderflower Liqueur is for you.
-We’ll tell you what it is, how you can use it and give you some of the BEST Elderflower Cocktail Recipes around!!
+If you've ever surfed a cocktail menu and wondered what the heck elderflower is, this guide to Elderflower Liqueur is for you.
+We'll explain what it is, how you can use it and give you some of the BEST Elderflower Cocktail Recipes around!!

 What is elderflower liqueur?

 Elderflower liqueur is made from the small, white flowers of the elderflower bush.
 These blossoms are often handpicked and the liqueur is made with no preservatives or stabilizers (which means it really should be used in about 6 months for best flavor).